guardian/grid/imgops/README.md

-# Img Opts for the Grid
+# ImgOps for the Grid
 Local version of the imgops service

 ## Requirements